sstsimulator/sst-docs/docs/guides/external/projectDriver.md

 ## See Also

-- [Project Driver](projectDriver/sst/component.md) - View this section of the site for more information on the functions used to build a simulation.
+- [Configuration](projectDriver/sst/component.md) - View this section of the site for more information on the functions used to build a simulation.
 <!-- - [http://sst-simulator.org/SSTPages/SSTUserPythonFileFormat/](http://sst-simulator.org/SSTPages/SSTUserPythonFileFormat/) - View more info on the sst-simulator.org site. -->